DiesDasJenes/sportspass-corona-open-positions-viewer/README.md

 ## Telescopa

-This application search for open courses and print them to whatever i see fit.
-I want to use Micronaut, Java and Circle CI to realise this project.
+This application is used to retrieve all open positions.
+It should be realised with Java 11 and the Micronaut Framework.

 ### Feature http-client documentation

 - [Micronaut Micronaut HTTP Client documentation](https://docs.micronaut.io/latest/guide/index.html#httpClient)